jenkinsci/scm-api-plugin/CONTRIBUTING.md

 * Approve Pull Requests that enable extension plugins to be written, subject to presenting a coherent design within the overall principles of the SCM API.

-If you are writing an extension plugin, plees consult the [recommendations on naming extension plugins](docs/implementation.adoc#naming-your-plugin)
+If you are writing an extension plugin, please consult the [recommendations on naming extension plugins](docs/implementation.adoc#naming-your-plugin)

 # Development Ideology